History of Albanian football: 2027 UEFA European Under-21 Championship

 After a long period without qualifying to the UEFA European Under-21 Championship, Albania, "together" with Serbia, will host the 2027 UEFA European Under-21 Championship.
-Despite that the Tifozat Kuq e zi are demanding an drastic exit, towards this tournament, as Serbia is still denying the war crimes in the past during the Kosovo war in 1998–99.
+Despite that the Tifozat Kuq e zi are demanding a drastic exit, towards this tournament, as Serbia is still denying the war crimes in the past during the Kosovo war in 1998–99.
 This faced criticism towards Armando Duka as he did not take the opinion of the Albanian football fans seriously.

 1982 UEFA European Under-18 Championship in Finland

 The Albania national under-18 football team would qualify once for an UEFA European Championship in their history, in the 1982 UEFA European Under-18 Championship held in Finland.
 Were they would qualify after beating Cyprus 4–2 on aggregate in the playoffs.
 In the Group they faced, Scotland, the Netherlands and Turkey.
 Albania would lose against Scotland 3–0 as well as against the Netherlands despite a goal from Sokol Kushta.
 Albania were able to get a point against Turkey drawing 1–1 in total.
 Albania could not qualify for the Semifinals as they finished in fourth place in the Groupstage with one point.